 Another line of research focuses on the role of options listing when examining the relationship between the stock price reaction to earnings announcements and economic variables that capture or relate to information production and revelation surrounding earnings announcements.
-The intuition is that stock price reaction to an earnings announcement should be smaller for firms with more information production and revelation through financial press coverage (Grant 1980), firm size (Atiase 1985; Freeman 1987; Collins et al. 1987), and analyst attention (Dempsey 1989; Lobo and Mahmoud 1989;
+The intuition is that stock price reaction to an earnings announcement should be smaller for firms with more information production and revelation through financial press coverage (Grant, 1980), firm size (Atiase, 1985; Freeman, 1987; Collins et al., 1987), and analyst attention (Dempsey, 1989; Lobo and Mahmoud, 1989; Shores, 1990) because more of the potential information contained in earnings has been preempted (Atiase, 1994).

-6 Volatility smirk is defined as the difference between implied volatilities of out-of-the-money put options and at-the-money call options.
+&lt;sup>2 Volatility smirk is defined as the difference between implied volatilities of outof-the-money put options and at-the-money call options.